-The Serenity Prayer Bronze Wall Plaque is a new edition to the Creator Mundi collection.
+The Serenity Prayer Bronze Wall Plaque is a new addition to the Creator Mundi collection.
 This solid bronze plaque measures 4 inches long and about 3.25 inches high, and has a notch on the back for easy hanging on any wall.
 We intentionally created this Serenity Prayer with uneven text and font size to symbolize the strengths and weaknesses of every human person.
 Sterile and perfect font-size and spacing does not do justice to a prayer as intimately human and personal as this.
-This plaque is solidly made for durability and will make a wonderful gift for almost any occasion, but especially for those struggling with addiction and are taking life one day at a time to maintain or win back their sobriety.
+This plaque is solidly made for durability and will make a wonderful gift for almost any occasion, but especially for those struggling with addiction and now taking life one day at a time to maintain or win back their sobriety.

 “Made in Germany” – Mark of Excellence

 This beautiful Serenity Prayer Bronze Wall Plaque was made in Germany.
 “Made in Germany” is a guarantee of value and quality.
 Consider but the many German companies known and appreciated worldwide for the compelling quality of their engineering and products: BMW, Mercedes, Porsche, Siemens, Bosch, Miele, Zeiss, the list goes on and on.
 Creator Mundi imports from the spiritual and religious equivalent of these companies in Germany, where quality of workmanship, nobility of composition, aesthetic brilliance, and theological depth hold sway in every gift item created and crafted.